What is Meditation

 As far as I can see, a self-reinforcing loop of conclusions forms in the relationship between illusion and detachment: We leave the world because it is an illusion.
 When we leave the world, it becomes an illusion.

 The Indian philosophical argument is that everything that changes is illusory.
-Today you are healthy.
-Tomorrow you are seriously ill.
+Today you are young healthy.
+Tomorrow you are old and seriously ill.
 Today your wife loves you.
 Tomorrow she has left you.
 Don’t attach yourself to life, for it is samsara, ever-changing, and change creates suffering.
 Therefore, attach yourself to the unchanging in the form of eternity, God, the Self, Spirit, Nirvana, the Ground of Being, or Consciousness.
 For only the unchanging can be considered real.

 Now my question is: Does the Indian conclusion hold, that 'something' does not exist because 'it' changes?